phinixplus/docs/source/cpu/formats.typ

 #note[
 	A negation selector control field always accompanies a condition code register address field, and so the pair is 4 bits in size overall.
-This was a strategic choice such that every field a multiple of 4 bits in size, making it viable for a human to read machine code in hexadecimal format.
+This was a strategic choice such that every component of the formats is a multiple of 4 bits in size, making it viable for a human to read machine code in hexadecimal format.
 ]

 == Format Nomenclature